futuremartian2018/Bus_Company_Genetic_Algorithms/README.md

 ![Fit](https://user-images.githubusercontent.com/37414943/60082839-e1914b80-9734-11e9-9d95-ee1c39032d83.JPG)

 # Short description
 There a are few different companies and each of them has the same number of buses.
 Each bus has a limited number of seats, and therefore can travel with a limited number of passengers.
-Bus travels along its route which consists of cities and connections beetweend those cities.
+Bus travels along its route which consists of cities and connections beetween those cities.
 Each connection is different, which means they have a different length and weight - that results in different travel cost.
 In every generation that route is mutated acording to one randomly selected method of mutation.

 ![image](https://user-images.githubusercontent.com/37414943/60104132-1ca97400-9761-11e9-965c-68dcb8b51db1.png)